satellitecomponent/Neurite/README.md

 Or, drag in nodes from the dropdown.

 `UI Tips`

-- Talk to [Neurite GPT](https://chat.openai.com/g/g-OT9IVbW8H-neurite) with access to Neurite's code and readme.
 - Make sure to zoom (`Scroll`) deeper into the fractal before creating nodes.
-Otherwise, nodes will not have any space to spread out and be too big relative to the fractal.
+Otherwise, nodes will not have any space to spread out and become too big relative to the fractal.
 - When arranging windows, drag them via the title input.
 Rescale by holding `Shift` and scrolling over the node.
 - Use `Shift` to freeze nodes in place, then double click the nodes that should remain anchored once unfrozen (releasing `Shift`.)
 - The AI tab has controls for token limit, temperature, number of searched nodes sent as context, and length of recent conversation sent.
 (You may need to turn up the token count for longer conversations.)
 - Connect instructions to Ai nodes.
 For every message, any connected nodes will be sent to the Ai. (ie, the entire connected graph)
-## FractalGPT
+## `FractalGPT`

 ### `Not your typical chat interface`
 - **Web of Thought Reasoning:** Engage with non-linear, rhizomatic memory through our biomimetic interface.
 - **Limitless AI Agents:** Create and connect an endless number of individual chat windows, or let the AI take notes from above.
 - **Fractal Interface:** Utilize a custom fractal environment designed for Iterative Exploratory Learning.
-- **Custom Tool Creation:**  Connect nodes that contain code blocks together to run html/css/js in an iframe, or Python via Pyodide.
+- **Custom Tool Creation**  Connect nodes that contain code blocks together to run html/css/js in an iframe, or Python via Pyodide.
+- **Neurite Function Calling** Call Neurite functions from within Neurite, and let the Ai take full control with context from the newly released Neural API

 ### `Modular Conversation`